-Police Investigating Attempted Kidnapping In Burlington
+Police investigating attempted kidnapping in Burlington

-BURLINGTON (CBS) — Police in Burlington are investigating an attempted kidnapping Sunday night.
-Around 8:20 p.m., a person called 911 to report seeing what appeared to be a woman being dragged away by a man on Middlesex Turnpike near Great Meadow Roard.
+BURLINGTON (CBS) — An attempted kidnapping in Burlington on Sunday night is under investigation by police.
+Around 8:20 p.m., a person called 911 to report seeing what appeared to be a woman being dragged away by a man on Middlesex Turnpike near Great Meadow Road.

-The victim was able to get away and responding officers found her a few moments later.READ MORE: ‘Make Way For Ducklings’ Parade Returns For Mother's Day
+On Monday, police released the 911 call audio.
+The caller can be heard asking the victim if she knew the suspect and the victim says no.

 Police said the suspect ran off after being startled by the 911 caller, who had pulled their car over.